trzcioli/test-datasets-creator/README.md

 ***

 **Running**
-You can run all scripts in application using command (from root of app):
+You can run all scripts in application using command (from root of app without any arguments):
 ```console
 python3 app/main.py
 ```

 Or you can run only one of all scripts if you want, running the app with optional arguments:
+"-h", "--help"
 "-lf", "--load_files"
 "-cuti", "--create_dataset_utilization"
 "-cavg", "--create_dataset_average"